Solidarity Tax Credit – Line-By-Line Help

 - the component for individuals living in a northern village.

-You may be entitled to the solidarity tax credit for the period from July 2022 to June 2023 if you met all of the following requirements on December 31, 2021:
+You may be eligible for the tax credit for the period from July 2023 to June 2024 if you met the requirements on December 31, 2022.
+See Schedule D for the full list of requirements and definitions of key terms.

-The solidarity tax credit for the period from July 2022 to June 2023 is based on your situation on December 31, 2021.
-To calculate your credit, we add the amounts to which you are entitled under each of the three components.
+The tax credit for the period from July 2023 to June 2024 is based on your situation on December 31, 2022.
+To calculate your credit, we add the amounts you are entitled to under each of the three components.
 The result may be reduced on the basis of your family income.

-If your family income is equal to or greater than the maximum family income shown in the table below, you will not receive the solidarity tax credit.
-If it is less, complete Schedule D so that we can determine the amount of the tax credit you are entitled to.
+If your family income is equal to or greater than the maximum family income shown in the table below, you will not receive the credit.
+If it is less, complete Schedule D so that we can determine whether you are eligible.

 If your principal residence is located in a northern village, do not take the table into account.
 Simply complete Schedule D.

-If you or your spouse was the owner of a residence located in a territory where municipal tax bills are not issued, enter in Schedule D the dwelling number shown in box A of the RL-31 slip issued to you or your spouse by the body that has jurisdiction over the territory.
-If you have not received an RL-31 slip by mid-March 2022, contact the body in question.
-If you are still unable to get the slip, contact us.
+- If you or your spouse was a tenant or subtenant, enter the dwelling number shown in box A of the RL-31 slip issued by your landlord.
+If you have not received an RL-31 slip by mid-March 2023, see the instructions on the back of Schedule D.

-We will send you a notice showing the amount you are entitled to for the period from July 2022 to June 2023 and the information we took into consideration to calculate it.
-The amount of the credit will determine how often it is paid:
+We will send you a notice showing your tax credit for the period from July 2023 to June 2024 and the information we took into consideration to calculate it.
+The amount of the credit will determine how often it is paid (see the table below).

 You will receive the payment within the first five days of the month.